panzi/u4pak/README.md

 an offset pointer to the start of the index records.
 The index records then contain offset pointers to the data records.

+Some games seem to zero out parts of the file.
+In particular the footer, which makes it pretty much impossible to read the file without manual analysis and guessing.
+I suspect these games have the footer included somewhere in the game binary.
+If it's not obfuscated one might be able to find it using the file magic (given that the file magic is even included)?

 ### Record

     Offset  Size  Type         Description